Madras State

-Madras State was a state in the Indian Republic, which was in existence during the mid-20th century as a successor to the Madras Province of British India.
-The state came into existence on 26 January 1950 when the Constitution of India was adopted and included the present-day Tamil Nadu, Kerala and parts of neighbouring states of Andhra Pradesh and Karnataka.
+Madras State was a state in the Indian Republic, which was in existence during the mid-20th century as a successor to the Madras Presidency of British Raj.
+The state came into existence on 26 January 1950 when the Constitution of India was adopted and included the present-day Tamil Nadu, parts of neighbouring states of Kerala, Andhra Pradesh and Karnataka.

-Andhra state was separated in 1953 and the state was further re-organized when states were redrawn linguistically in 1956.
-On 14 January 1969, the state was renamed as Tamil Nadu.
+Andhra state was separated in 1953.
+The state was further re-organized with the Malabar District being merged with the newly formed state of Kerala as well as five Tamil-majority taluks being incorporated into Madras State from the erstwhile Travancore–Cochin when states were redrawn linguistically in 1956.
+On 14 January 1969, the state was renamed Tamil Nadu.